Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 Annual Report

-WHH under the microscope: In its annual report, the organization provides an overview of its work.
-The report explains how work is financed and where and how donations are used.
+Welthungerhilfe (WHH) under the microscope: In the annual report, we provide an account of our work.
+The report explains how WHH's work is financed and where and how donations are used.

 Evelyn Langhans Team Marketing Communication

-Zero hunger by 2030 – Welthungerhilfe aligns its work with this sustainable development goal.
+Zero hunger by 2030 – WHH aligns our work with this sustainable development goal.
 Because a life without hunger is a human right and a world without hunger is possible.
-Despite global challenges posed by the pandemic, the climate crisis and conflicts, in 2021 Welthungerhilfe once again worked hard to move closer to this goal.
-The amount of funding and the number of people supported increased in 2021 compared to 2020.
+For more than six decades, we have been committed to this goal with great passion, energy and expertise.
+In 2022, our funding volume and the number of people we support increased again compared to the previous year.

 Die Präsidentin der Welthungerhilfe: Marlehn Thieme